President Zelensky in first UK visit since invasion of Ukraine

 Ukrainian President Volodymyr Zelensky will arrive in the UK today, in his first visit since Russia's invasion of Ukraine last year.

-Downing Street said he would be holding meetings with Prime Minister Rishi Sunak and make a speech in Parliament.
+The UK government said he would meet British Prime Minister Rishi Sunak and make a speech in Parliament later.

-No 10 has also announced that British training of Ukrainian forces will be expanded to cover fighter jet pilots and marines.
+It has also announced that British training of Ukrainian forces will be expanded to cover fighter jet pilots and marines.

 It's also expected the UK will announce fresh sanctions targeting Russia later.